-The Seniors Living Management Certificate program, developed through collaboration between Thompson Rivers University (TRU) and the BC Seniors Living Association (BCSLA), provides knowledge and skills in the areas of management, labour relations, residential site operations, healthy aging and nutrition in the owning and operating of residences for active seniors.
+The Seniors Living Management Certificate program, developed through a collaboration with BC Seniors Living Association (BCSLA), provides knowledge and skills in the areas of management, labour relations, residential site operations, healthy aging and nutrition in the owning and operating of residences for active seniors.

 As our population continues to age, so too does the demand for quality residences for this demographic.
 Learners have a unique opportunity to join the evolving seniors care market in BC and to be rewarded by responding to the residential needs of active and vibrant older people.

-The BCSLA (www.bcsla.ca/home.html) works with Independent and Assisted Living providers to form and strengthen vital resident-responsive communities that foster independence and freedom of choice for seniors who have a proactive approach to health and wellness.
+BCSLA works with independent and assisted living providers to form and strengthen vital resident-responsive communities that foster independence and freedom of choice for older people who have a proactive approach to health and wellness.

-This program appeals to individuals wishing to establish or expand their employment opportunities in the growing field of residence management for active seniors.
+This program may serve to establish or expand your employment opportunities in the growing field of residence management for active seniors.

 - Open admission

-- Ability to use the computer and Internet at a basic skill level
+- Ability to use a computer and the Internet at a basic skill level

-Following program admission and prior to enrolment in a practicum course, a satisfactory and current Criminal Record Check (PDF, 440 KB) must be completed.
+Following program admission and prior to enrolment in a practicum course, a Consent to a Criminal Record Check form must be completed and submitted.

-A clear criminal record is a pre-practicum and pre-employment requirement.
+A clear, current criminal record is a pre-practicum and pre-employment requirement.
 A criminal record may limit practicum placement and prevent program completion.
-Refer to http://www.pssg.gov.bc.ca/criminal-records-review/offences-reviewed/index.htm
+Refer to this website.

 Experience working or volunteering with active seniors

-23 credits total, with a grade point average (GPA) of 2.0 or higher over all courses required for the credential, as follows:
+23 credits total, with a grade point average (GPA) of 2.00 or higher over all courses required for this credential, as follows:

 - MNGT 1211, Management Principles and Practices (3)